 When I'm building a character, I look to explore five major areas.
 Obviously these are very broad and can overlap, but provide a foundation for character development.
-As a fun way to focus on each area, I will sometimes put together a LEGO person, adding a piece as I work out associated areas.
+As a fun way to focus on each area, I will sometimes assemble a LEGO person, mixing and matching pieces from different sets as I work out associated areas.

-- Emotional and Intellectual Intelligence (Head) - Gut Reactions or Intuition (Torso) - Strengths and Weaknesses (physical and skill) (Legs) - Presentation (appearance, fashion, physical traits) (Hair/Hat) - Choices and Beliefs (Object)
+- Emotional and Intellectual Intelligence (Head) - Gut Reactions or Intuition (Torso) - Strengths and Weaknesses (physicality and skills) (Legs) - Presentation (appearance, fashion, physical traits) (Hair/Hat) - Choices and Beliefs (Object in Hand)